bs672/iko/README.md

 # íko

 Current version of App: xcPetalV3 \
-Latest version of firmware is in the src folder
+Latest version of firmware is in the src folder in RaspberryPi

 ## Libraries